 The ongoing collision of the Indian subcontinent with Asia results in active deformation and seismicity in the Indo-Asian collision zone (Fig. 1).
 Continental collision initiated in the early Cenozoic (ca. 55 Ma) and is marked by large spatial and temporal variations in deformation across the Himalaya and surrounding areas (e.g., Hodges, 2000; Avouac, 2007; Thiede and Ehlers, 2013).
 India-Eurasia collision has created a complex zone of deformation that is characterized by an intricate network of faults, some of which have historically caused devastating earthquakes and continue to pose threats to the population at risk.
-Seven of the 28 deadliest earthquakes reported for 1990-2014 (USGS, 2014) are located in this zone with magnitudes ranging from 6.1 to 5 7.9 (Fig. 1).
-According to the United States Geological Survey, these events caused ~ 195 796 fatalities in total, corresponding to 23 % of total death toll reported for all deadly earthquakes in the world for the above period.
+Seven of the 28 deadliest earthquakes reported for 1990-2014 (USGS, 2014) are located in this zone with magnitudes ranging from 6.1 to 7.9 (Fig. 1).
+According to the United States Geological Survey, these events caused at least 195796 fatalities in total, corresponding to 23 % of total death toll reported for all deadly earthquakes in the world for the above period.
 Earthquakes in this region do not have to be particularly large to cause heavy damage.
 Only one of the 28 largest earthquakes reported for the above period is located within the India-Eurasia collision zone (i.e., the 2008 M7.9 Sichuan earthquake).
-Smaller events of magnitudes 6.1 and 6.6 that occurred in the Hindu Kush region in 2002 and 1998 respectively, caused over 5000 fatalities, left hundreds injured and several thousands homeless.
-To understand earthquakes and to address earthquake hazards, it is crucial to locate and characterize active faults accurately.
+Smaller events of magnitudes 6.1 and 6.6 that occurred in the Hindu Kush region in 2002 and 1998 respectively, caused over 5000 fatalities, and left about 10000 injured and tens of thousands homeless.
+To understand earthquakes and to address earthquake hazards, it is crucial to locate and characterize Quaternary faults accurately.
 In particular, fault location, earthquake history and cycle, as well as slip rate, are important input parameters that are used in calculations of earthquake hazards and probabilities.
-This information can serve as the basis for developing earthquake forecasts (Trifonov and Kozhurin, 2010; Wills et al., 2008; Plesch et al., 2007; Ruleman et al., 2007; Tapponnier et al., 2001).
+This information can serve as the basis for understanding faulting and earthquake behavior in the region (Trifonov and Kozhurin, 2010; Field et al., 2013; Wills et al.,